 Claus assists in all areas of the Nevada basketball program including recruiting, scouting and on the floor coaching.
 In addition to his coaching duties he continues with many of the same functions he held as director of basketball operations.
-He is in charge of scheduling, team travel and overseeing the program's budget, team managers, and equipment.
+He is in charge of scheduling and overseeing the program's budget, team managers, and equipment.
 He also has coordinated the team's academic progress, eligibility and continues to be the program's liaison with the university's Director of NCAA Compliance.

-In his eight years at Nevada, Claus has been an instrumental part of the program's success, including WAC regular-season championships in 2006, 2007, 2008 and 2012 and six postseason appearances (NCAA in 2006 and 2007, CBI in 2008 and 2009 and NIT in 2010 and 2012).
+In his nine years at Nevada, Claus has been an instrumental part of the program's success, including WAC regular-season championships in 2006, 2007, 2008 and 2012 and six postseason appearances (NCAA in 2006 and 2007, CBI in 2008 and 2009 and NIT in 2010

 In his first year as an assistant coach all five Pack starters earned postseason honors with guard Deonte Burton being named the WAC Player of the Year and to the AP honorable mention All-America team.